 MSF has been involved in the outbreak response, working with the Ministry of Health, since the declaration of the epidemic on 1 August 2018.

 We are supporting the Ebola response through patient care in two Ebola Treatment Centres (ETCs) in Beni and Goma in collaboration with the Ministry of Health.
-Two other ETCs, in Bunia and Biakato Mines, were handed over to the Ministry of Health in December 2019.
+Two other ETCs, in Bunia and Biakato Mines, were handed over to the Ministry of Health in December 2019 and a number of other projects have closed.

 We continue to provide care to suspect cases, and also manage decentralised isolation and Transit Centres for suspected Ebola patients.
 MSF is supporting existing health structures including treating common illnesses, and improving water and sanitation, building transit units within existing facilities, and implementing and strengthening triage and infection prevention and control activities (IPC).